Does Home Insurance Cover Cash and Currency?

 Cash in a vacant or unoccupied property

-Most policies exclude coverage for cash and other belongings in properties left unoccupied for extended periods, typically 30 to 60 days depending on the carrier.
+Most policies exclude coverage for cash and other belongings in properties left unoccupied for extended periods, 30 to 60 days depending on the carrier.

 How to File a Claim for Stolen or Destroyed Cash